XFinger/bfriend/README.md

 ## Usage

-Run the bfriend generator `rails g bfriend -t --api`.
+Run the bfriend generator `rails g bfriend`.
 This will generate a friendship model, a migration, add routes & associations to your user model and generate a friendship controller suitable for use in an API.

-If you are using  the gem for a ruby on rails project, run `rails g bfriend -t --ror` .
+If you are using the gem for a ruby on rails project, run `rails g bfriend --ror` .

 Edit the migration to give the status a default of false